 P hilemon Galindo, actor, fencing master, linguist, a useful draughtsman and philanderer,

-was born in 1770 in Islington, the second son of James and Mary (Boyle ), moving to Bristol with his parents in 1789.
+was born in 1770 in Islington, the first son of James and Mary (Boyle ), moving to Bristol with his parents in 1789.
 Nothing is known

 about his early life in London, the first references to him appear in 1789 when he married Frances DeLaRoche in Bristol.
 Living in